gerardbm/vimrc/README.md

 ## General settings:

 - `<Leader>` key is ",".
 It's really a good practice.
-- Then `<Leader><Leader>` escapes the current mode.
-- Three cursor shapes for Normal, Insert and Replace modes.
+- Three cursor shapes: Normal, Insert and Replace modes.
 - UTF8 is the default encoding for Vim and Neovim.
 - 256 colors for Vim and True Color for Neovim.
 - Backups and swap files are disabled.
 Use Git!